villehai/ci-security/labs/lab1x-dependencies/lab13-sbom/README.md

 There seems to be two formats that are often used: SPDX and CycloneDX.
 Based on my experience CycloneDX would be preferred choice for me but I have not much to back my claim.

+Generating the SBOM would be the first step.
+Once you are familiar with that you might want to check [OWASP Dependency Track](https://dependencytrack.org/) for SBOM analysis and dashboards.

 ## Generate SBOM

 Generate SBOM from the vulnerable-app familiar from earlier exercises in CI pipeline.